Yard & Garden Pests

 How does the City monitor mosquito larvae?

-The City’s Pest Management staff are trained in larval identification.
 To determine if a body of water requires treatment, the staff will sample to determine if larvae are present.
 When there are at least two larvae per dip an area is treated.
 This can mean the entire water body or just areas where the larvae were found.

 How are larvae treated?